hotjar/hotjar-js/README.md

 ## Example

-You can find a working example on [Githup Pages](https://hotjar.github.io/hotjar-js/).
+You can find a working example on [GitHub Pages](https://hotjar.github.io/hotjar-js/).